Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 Does your league use non-PPR scoring?

-A non-PPR league downplays the importance of the WR position (and pass-catching RBs).
+A non-PPR league downplays the importance of WR position (and pass-catching RBs).
 RBs fly off the board early, and you don’t want to be caught without them.

 Targets -- and receptions -- matter less here, but they still matter.
 Because the wideouts who consistently get targeted at high rates still tend to be the better bets for reliable yardage.